-Bitefighter was in attendance; the Bite Mobile’s central display pad shone with a hologram of the extraplanar rapscallion in a thinking man’s posture—left arm bent across his torso, left hand cupping his right elbow, right hand stair-cased over his mouth.
+Bitefighter was also in attendance.
+The Bite Mobile’s display pad shone with a hologram.
+The little rapscallion in a thinking man’s posture—left arm bent across his torso, left hand cupping his right elbow, right hand stair-cased over his mouth.
 His right eyebrow and right ear were crooked up.

 Eun directed her laser pointer at the central trash hangar.
 “This is our entrance, right?
 You said the only people here are transport guys and garbage personn—”

 Eun slapped him upside the head.
 “Peter.
 This isn’t television.”